 - We may contact you by a variety of measures including, but not limited to telephone, email, sms or mail.

 - All Personal Information entered into C2C or provided to Us is stored on secure Microsoft servers located in Australia, complying with Australian Privacy regulations.

 - We will not transfer your Personal Information that We hold to any overseas entity.

 9. Disclosure of your Personal Information and onward transfer

 Your Personal Information that is provided to Us or entered into the Facilities will only be provided to third parties by Us in the following limited circumstances:

-- satisfy any applicable law, regulation, legal process or enforceable governmental request;
+- satisfy any applicable law, regulation, court order, legal process or enforceable governmental request;

 - enforce Our Terms of Service, including investigation of potential violations;